-The unit and integration tests in Iris are an essential mechanism to ensure that the Iris code base is working as expected.
-Running the tests may be run manually but to ensure the checks are performed a continuous integration testing tool named travis-ci is used.
+Iris unit and integration tests are an essential mechanism to ensure that the Iris code base is working as expected.
+Running the Tests may be performed manually by a developer locally.
+However Iris is configured to use the cirrus-ci service for automated Continuous Integration (CI) testing.